upsidedownlabs/Rpeak/README.md

 ---

 > **Note:**
 > This application is currently in the **development and testing phase**.
 Features, performance, and results may change as improvements are made.
-Please use for research, learning, and prototyping only—not for clinical or diagnostic purposes.
+Please use for research, learning, and prototyping only not for clinical or diagnostic purposes.

 ---

 ## ✨ Key Features

-- **🔴 Real-Time ECG Monitoring** - Live waveform visualization at 360Hz sampling rate
+- Real-time ECG monitoring with live waveform at 360Hz sampling rate.
-- **💓 Advanced Heart Rate Analysis** - Multi-algorithm peak detection with physiological validation
+- Advanced heart rate analysis using multiple peak detection algorithms and physiological validation.
-- **📊 Heart Rate Variability (HRV)** - Comprehensive time and frequency domain analysis
-- **🫀 PQRST Wave Detection** - Automatic identification of cardiac wave components
+- Detection of PQRST wave components.
-- **⏱️ Clinical Intervals** - PR, QRS, QT interval measurement with normal/abnormal indicators
-- **🤖 AI Beat Classification** - Neural network-based heartbeat classification (AAMI EC57 standard)
+- AI-powered heartbeat classification based on the AAMI EC57 standard.
-- **📈 Session Recording** - Long-term monitoring with detailed analysis reports
+- Session recording for long-term monitoring and detailed analysis reports.
-- **🔒 Privacy-First** - All processing happens locally in your browser

 ---

 ## 🚀 Quick Start

 ### Prerequisites
-- Modern web browser with Bluetooth support (Chrome, Edge, Safari)
+- Modern web browser with Bluetooth support (Chrome, Edge)
 - Compatible Npg Lite device with Bluetooth connectivity
 - Node.js 18+ (for development)